Prospective Student FAQs

 What is the timeline for applications and admission decisions?

-Application deadlines for Fall admissions into the graduate Field of Study of civil and environmental engineering is on or around January 5.
+Application deadlines for Fall admissions into the graduate Field of Study of civil and environmental engineering is on or around January 1.
 Please check the Cornell graduate school website for any potential changes to this.
-Applications undergo a pre-screening in January and those that pass that initial screening get transferred to the faculty usually by the end of January.
-We try to make admissions decisions as early as possible, and reach out to the top applicants to schedule short video chats usually by the middle of February.
+Applications undergo a pre-screening in early February and those that pass that initial screening get transferred to the faculty usually by the middle of February.
+We try to make admissions decisions as early as possible, and reach out to the top applicants to schedule short video chats usually by the end of February.

 What are the most important criteria for admission?